DevExpress/devextreme-documentation/concepts/05 Widgets/Toast/00 Overview.md

 ---

-If you need to specify other **Toast** options, call the same method, but this time [pass an object as the argument](/api-reference/50%20Common/utils/ui/notify(options_type_displayTime).md '/Documentation/ApiReference/Common/Utils/ui/#notifyoptions_type_displayTime').
+If you need to specify other **Toast** properties, call the same method, but this time [pass an object as the argument](/api-reference/50%20Common/utils/ui/notify(options_type_displayTime).md '/Documentation/ApiReference/Common/Utils/ui/#notifyoptions_type_displayTime').
 In this object, you can set [any Toast property](/api-reference/10%20UI%20Widgets/dxToast/1%20Configuration '/Documentation/ApiReference/UI_Widgets/dxToast/Configuration/').

 ---
 ##### jQuery